hamzaabdulwahab/q-chess/README_NEW.md

-# ♔ Chess Master - Full-Stack Chess Game
+# ♔ For My Queen - Full-Stack Chess Game

 A comprehensive chess web application built with Next.js, TypeScript, MySQL, and chess.js, featuring advanced game tracking, persistence, and a beautiful UI that matches professional chess interfaces.